OWASP/www-project-developer-guide/draft/07-implementation/02-dependencies/03-cyclonedx.md

 #### What is CycloneDX?

 CycloneDX is a widely used standard for various types of [Bills of Materials][cyclonedx-spec].
-It provides an organization's supply chain with software security risk reduction.
+It provides an organization's [supply chain][cschain] with software security risk reduction.
 The specification supports:

 * [Software Bill of Materials][cyclonedx-sbom] (SBOM)